Agency Program Funding

 - have appropriate non-profit infrastructure in place that ensures accountability and performance to its clients and funders

 - meet one or more of Maine Township’s identified funding priorities including mental health, substance abuse, domestic violence, developmental disabilities, seniors, youth, and economically challenged families

-2020 Agency Funding Hearings will be held on October 1 at 6 pm, October 7 at 6:30 pm, and November 5 at 6:30 pm virtually via Zoom.
-Funding decisions are typically made at the December board meeting.
-All agencies applying for funding have ten minutes to present followed by five minutes of Q&A. Members of the public are welcome to attend.
+2023 Agency Funding Hearings will be held on October 3 and November 9 starting at 6:30 pm at the Maine Township Town Hall, 1700 Ballard Road in Park Ridge.
+Final funding decisions are typically made at the December board meeting.
+All agencies applying for funding have ten minutes to present (including Q&A).
+Members of the public are welcome to attend.

-Each agency requesting funding from Maine Township must submit a grant application, which will be available by request starting on August 2, 2021.
+Each agency requesting funding from Maine Township must submit a funding application, which will be available by request starting on August 1, 2023.
 Agencies should use the instructions provided to guide them through the process.
-The application deadline for fiscal year 2021-22 funding was Monday, August 31, 2020 at 5 pm.
+The application deadline for fiscal year 2024-25 funding is August 31, 2023 at 5 pm.
 Any applications received past the deadline will be automatically disqualified.
 No exceptions will be made.

 Currently Funded Agencies